useafterfree/aws-sqs-consumer/README.md

 The events section contains possible event functions you can pass in for custom functionality.

 Each consumer will grab 10 messages at a time if you leave the default, which is the max AWS SQS allows.
 This means for n number of consumers, to get the concurrent number of messages being processed, you would just do n * 10.

+Default polling is set to short polling.
+If you pass `waitTimeSeconds`, this will cause long polling.